BoonMeister/Get-SMARTAttributes/README.md

 -SerialNumber (String)

 The serial number of a disk to query.

-This is an alternative filtering parameter to the disk index.
+-Caption (String)

+The caption/friendly name of a disk to query.
+This is the same name found in the 'Disk Drives' section of Device Manager.

 -ComputerName (String)